-If what you want is crystal clear waters, abundant white sand and clear skies, the western beaches of the island are the perfect choice.
+If what you want is crystal clear waters, abundant white sand and clear skies, the western beaches of the island are the perfect choice for you.
 Meantime, the wildest beach in Barbados is Bathsheba— in the northeast— where the lush vegetation reaches the sea.
-It is a delight for surfers, but bathing can be dangerous.
-For that reason, it is best to opt for its shallow natural pools, or admire their beauty from the relaxing Round House restaurant, which offers exceptional views.
+It is a delight for surfers, but bathing and swimming can be dangerous.
+For that reason, it is best to opt for its shallow natural pools, or admire the beaches beauty from the relaxing Round House restaurant, which offers exceptional views.

-Further south—in the town of Saint Philip— is the idyllic Bottom Bay, with its palm forests.
-You should leave the car at the top of the rocks surrounding the beach and walk down, even though the journey can be confusing.
+Further south—in the town of Saint Philip— is the idyllic Bottom Bay beach, with its lush and gorgeous palm forests.
+A recommended option when visiting this beach is leaving your car at the top of the rocks surrounding the beach and walk down, even though the journey can be a bit long.
 It is unlikely that you will meet other people, and once there, nothing will disturb your rest.

-Dover Beach, south of the island, is one of the most relaxing.
-Access is through the hotel of the same name, which has a spectacular bar where a host of water sports are organized, including windsurfing, diving, and watercraft sailing.
+Dover Beach, south of the island, is one of the most relaxing beaches in Barbados.
+Access is allowed through the hotel of the same name, which has a spectacular bar where a host of water sports are organized, including windsurfing, diving, and watercraft sailing.
 Dover Beach is famous for its white soft sand, palm trees and the giant turtles that will keep you company when you take a dip.
-If you forget to bring a protective cream or suntan lotion, there are shops nearby, something that does not always happen in a Barbados beach.
+If you forget to bring sunscreen or suntan lotion, there are shops nearby, something that does not always happen in a Barbados beach.